SiteGround Review: Still a Great Blogging Host, Or Are There Better Alternatives?

 If you're looking for a web host that boasts fast loading times, fewer website management tasks, and less downtime, then Kinsta could be a perfect choice.

-Kinsta has been working hard since its launch in 2013 to become the top choice for WordPress users who want fast loading times and a secure website infrastructure.
+Kinsta has been working hard since its launch in 2013 to become the top choice for site owners who want fast loading times and a secure website infrastructure.

 Although the Kinsta plans are pricier, they are still in line with what other premium-managed WordPress host companies charge.
 For example, the entry-level plan from Kinsta starts at $35 a month.